 EDUC 500 Independent Study 1 to 3 cr

 Open to juniors and seniors who wish to read in a given area or to study a topic in depth.
 Written reports and frequent conferences with the advisor are required.
-Prerequisite: Junior/senior status, department approval

 EDUC 540 Education Internship 3 to 15 cr